 A tale of two solar panel warranties: product and power

 Generally speaking, commercial solar panel manufacturers offer two types of warranty: product and power.
 But there’s another critical warranty component that may or may not be included—the services you’re provided any time a panel fails.
 While these services are not usually called out as a warranty per se, it’s vital to know what the panel manufacturer will cover in the event of a claim.
-We’ll cover this in more detail below.

 To start, a solar panel product warranty covers just that: any defects in materials or workmanship.
 If a panel suddenly stops working after a few months because of a flaw in its solder joint, for example, your product warranty will most likely cover its repair or replacement.

 Then there’s the solar panel power warranty—sometimes referred to as the performance warranty.
 Over time, the power output of all solar panels diminishes or “degrades.”
-Knowing this degradation rate (which any manufacturer should be able to provide) will give you clear sense of the minimum amount of power you’ll be guaranteed for the first 5, 10 and 20 years of your panels’ life.
-Then, if its output is lower than promised, the manufacturer will replace, repair, or reimburse you for the panel—depending on the warranty terms.
+Knowing this degradation rate (which any manufacturer should be able to provide) will give you clearer sense of the minimum amount of power you’ll be guaranteed for the first 5, 10 and 20 years of your panels’ life.
+Then, if its output is lower than promised, the manufacturer will replace, repair or reimburse you for the panel—depending on the warranty terms.

-Knowing what’s covered, and for how long
+Knowing what’s covered (and for how long)

 Most solar panel product warranties last from 10 to 12 years, while power warranties are longer—usually 25 years.
-This difference in warranty lengths is an important point, and also where it gets a little confusing.
+This difference in warranty lengths is an important point, and it's also where it gets a little confusing.
 So, you’ll have to be a bit more vigilant about your research and warranty comparisons.